 What temperature is best for roasting root vegetables?

-A high temperature, anywhere from 400 to 450 degrees, is best.
+A high temperature, at least 400 to 425 degrees, is best.
 This ensures the vegetables will cook through until fork tender, while also becoming golden brown and crisp on the outside.

 How long do root vegetables take to roast?